 Not only are the tents cosy and comfortable but the experience will have you wanting to stay a little longer too.
 Minimal light pollution means that star gazing is truly exceptional and I’d argue amongst the best in the world.
 For a truly unique experience of sleeping under the stars, special ‘stargazer’ tents are available with a viewing window directly above the bed so that you can admire the view as you drift off to sleep.
 The sunrises are similarly otherworldly, and watching as the light creeps over the distant red rock mesas before bathing the remote landscape in glorious hues of orange is truly spectacular.

 Well thought out, nutritious fare is integral to a stay in Zion.
 There is an indoor food truck inside the main tent that serves up a delicious, hearty breakfast and piping hot coffee, a boxed lunch is also available to pick up before heading out to the park.
 At the end of the day, fill up with their basic but wholesome grub – think smoked BBQ chicken, Ahi tuna sandwiches and homemade nachos.

 There are a multitude of activities available there too which are perfect for all ages; hiking, rock climbing, canyoneering, horse riding, balloon rides and helicopter tours are just a handful of what is on offer whilst glamping in Zion.
 Evenings at the camp are very peaceful but the highlight is undoubtedly the central campfire where cooking s’mores, enjoying board games and sampling a selection of wine, beer and soft drinks all sits top of the bill.

-I can honestly say that, during my two-week road trip around Utah, glamping in Zion was not only one my favorite experiences but, thanks to the cosy bed, crackling fire and peaceful remoteness, also the best night’s sleep I had all trip!
+I can honestly say that, during my two-week road trip around Utah, glamping in Zion was not only one my favourite experiences but, thanks to the cosy bed, crackling fire and peaceful remoteness, also the best night’s sleep I had all trip!